rukai/PF_Sandbox/readme.md

 *   All incoming pull requests are built and tested.
 *   Every commit merged to master is built, tested and then an incrementing tag/release is created for it.

-TODO:
-Github releases is fairly limited, a custom solution might be needed so that we can:
-*   combine linux and windows builds into a single release (tried and failed to achieve this with Github releases)
-*   Tag a commit as the current netplay build and then pin that build at the top. (no such functionality in Github releases)